Nnathoon/Pi-Final/README.md

-# Pi-FinalThe following instructions listed below are for creating a two player reaction based game.
+The following instructions listed below are for creating a two player reaction based game.
 Included below are the materials needed as well as the code that will be needed to make the game function.
 The goal of the game is to see which player can press their button the fastest after the LED in the middle goes off.

 ![IMG_5907](https://user-images.githubusercontent.com/116108477/206002504-6e8db2b2-1d4c-414b-b67c-76e2cefd1a1a.jpg)